MWGiel/hack-and-snack-Cybersecurity-notes-/notes/CWES_HTB_Notes/XSS.md

 To change a web page's background, we can choose a certain color or use an image.
 We will use a color as our background since most defacing attacks use a dark color for the background.
 To do so, we can use the following payload:
 > <script>document.body.style.background = "#141d2b"</script>

+---
+ ## XSS Prevention
+ By now, we should have a good understanding of what an XSS vulnerability is and its different types, how to detect an XSS vulnerability, and how to exploit XSS vulnerabilities.
+We will conclude the module by learning how to defend against XSS vulnerabilities.

+As discussed previously, XSS vulnerabilities are mainly linked to two parts of the web application: A Source like a user input field and a Sink that displays the input data.
+These are the main two points that we should focus on securing, both in the front-end and in the back-end.

+The most important aspect of preventing XSS vulnerabilities is proper input sanitization and validation on both the front and back end.
+In addition to that, other security measures can be taken to help prevent XSS attacks.